greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 #### <a id="topic52"></a>Example 5

 This example creates an append-optimized, column-oriented table, T5.
-T5 has two partitions, `p1` and `p2`, each of which has subpartitions.
-Each subpartition has `ENCODING` clauses:
+T5 has two partitions, `p1` and `p2`, each of which has sub-partitions.
+Each sub-partition has `ENCODING` clauses:

--   The `ENCODING` clause for partition `p1`'s subpartition `sp1` defines column `i`'s compression type as `zlib` and block size as 65536.
+-   The `ENCODING` clause for partition `p1`'s sub-partition `sp1` defines column `i`'s compression type as `zlib` and block size as 65536.
--   The `ENCODING` clauses for partition `p2`'s subpartition `sp1` defines column `i`'s compression type as `rle_type` and block size is the default value.
+-   The `ENCODING` clauses for partition `p2`'s sub-partition `sp1` defines column `i`'s compression type as `rle_type` and block size is the default value.
 Column `k` uses the default compression and its block size is 8192.

     ```
     CREATE TABLE T5(i int, j int, k int, l int)